Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Introduction

 We observe that this property is preserved even if the operator $\mT$ is not nonexpansive, but allows for slight expansion, with its Lipschitz constant $\gamma$ being slightly larger than one (e.g., $\gamma = 1 + \lambda/2$).
 We use this observation to argue that \eqref{eq:main-iteration} can be used to approximate fixed points of operators that are \emph{mildly expansive} (or ``almost nonexpansive;'' see \cite{russell2018quantitative}).
-In particular, if $\mT$ is a $\gamma$-Lipschitz operator that maps a compact convex set of diameter $D$ to itself and if $\gamma < 1 + \epsilon/D$ for some $\epsilon > 0$, then applying \eqref{eq:main-iteration} with an appropriate choice of the step size $\lambda$ can ensure convergence to a point with a fixed-point error $ \epsilon$.
+In particular, if $\mT$ is a $\gamma$-Lipschitz operator that maps a bounded convex set of diameter $D$ to itself and if $\gamma < 1 + \epsilon/D$ for some $\epsilon > 0$, then applying \eqref{eq:main-iteration} with an appropriate choice of the step size $\lambda$ can ensure convergence to a point with a fixed-point error $ \epsilon$.
 Further, the number of required iterations is near-linear in $1/\epsilon$ as long as $\gamma \leq 1 + c\epsilon/D$ for any $c \in (0, 1)$ such that $1/(1-c) = \cO(1).$ Although this result may not seem impressive on its own, we note that any algorithm that is based solely on oracle queries to $\mT$ when applied to a $\gamma$-Lipschitz operator $\mT:[0, D]^d \to [0, D]^d$ with $\gamma \geq 1 + C \epsilon/D$ for an absolute constant $C$ (independent of any of the problem parameters), must make an exponential in the dimension number of queries to $\mT$ to find $\vx$ with fixed-point error $\|\mT(\vx) - \vx\| \leq \epsilon$ \cite{hirsch1989exponential}; see \Cref{sec:fixed-mildly-expansive} for a more detailed discussion.
-Thus, although modest, up to an absolute constant $C$, our result gets to the boundary of what is information-theoretically possible.
+Thus, although modest, up to an absolute constant $C$, our result gets to the boundary of known hardness results.
+This reframes a ``wrong-looking'' iteration into a boundary-optimal algorithm.